Wered6/UE5-StyleGuide/README.md

 <a name="textures-max-size"></a>
 <a name="7.3"></a>

-## 7.3 Textures Should Be No Bigger than 8192
+## 7.3 Textures should be no bigger than 8192

 No texture should have a dimension that exceeds 8192 in size, unless you have a very explicit reason to do so.
 Often, using a texture this big is simply just a waste of resources.